landlab/landlab/docs/model_grid.rst

 >>> z = mg.add_zeros('node', 'elevation')

-a is an array that should have the same length as the number of nodes.
+*z* is an array that should have the same length as the number of nodes.
 You can check this by:

 >>> len(z)
 400

-You can see all of the field data at the nodes associated with *mg* with the following:
+You can see all of the field data at the nodes on *mg* with the following:

 >>> mg.at_node.keys()
 ['elevation']

-where *['elevation']* is returned.
-You may recognize this as a dictionary type structure, where the keys are the names (as strings) of the data arrays.
+You may recognize this as a dictionary-type structure, where the keys are the names (as strings) of the data arrays.

 A piece of code that has access to the grid, can copy the elevation field with the following:

 >>>  z_copy = mg.at_node['elevation']

-Now, you can see that there is currently no data assigned to the links with the following:
+There is currently no data assigned to the links, as apparent the following:

 >>> mg. at_link.keys()
 []

-where *[]* is returned.
+Fields can store data at nodes, cells, links, faces, core_nodes, core_cells, active_links, and active_faces.
+Core nodes and cells are ones on which the model is performing operations, and active links connect two core nodes or a core node with an open boundary node.
+The meanings of core, boundary, active and inactive are described in more detail below.
+Note that when initializing a field, the singular of the object name is provided:

+>>> veg = mg.add_ones('cell', 'percent_vegetation')
+>>> mg.at_cell.keys()
+['percent_vegetation']

 Representing Gradients in a Landlab Grid